 The Physical Education program provides a safe, supportive environment where students have the opportunity to build confidence, knowledge, skills, and a sense of independence in promoting a healthy lifestyle.
 Physical Education experiences include physical fitness, aquatics, and lifetime activities that promote responsible personal and social behaviors.
 Instruction in Grade 9 Physical Education is geared toward building a foundation in fitness and lifelong activities.
 Grade 10 Physical Education students broaden their knowledge and skills in four health-related fitness components: muscular strength, muscular endurance, flexibility, and cardiovascular fitness.
-During Grade 10 Physical Education, students are tested on their current health-related fitness level through the administration of the Connecticut Physical Fitness Assessment.
+During Grade 10 Physical Education of the Connecticut Physical Fitness Assessment.
 Students in Grade 11 Physical Education refine their knowledge and skills for successful, independent participation in lifetime activities.